Quick Answer: The top 7 1031 Exchange Rules You Need to Know to Be Successful

 Rule 3: Greater or Equal Value

-In order to completely avoid paying any taxes upon the sale of your property, the IRS requires the net market value and equity of the property purchased must be the same as, or greater than the property sold.
+In order to completely avoid paying any taxes upon the sale of your property, the IRS requires that the net market value and equity of the property purchased must be the same as, or greater than, the property sold.
 Otherwise, you will not be able to defer 100% of the tax.

 Rule 4: Must Not Receive “Boot”

-An example of this would be if your original property is sold for $2,000,000 and the property you wish to exchange under section 1031 is worth $1,500,000, you would need to pay the normal capital gains tax on the $500,000 “boot.”
+An example of this would be if your original property is sold for $2,000,000 and the property you wish to exchange under Section 1031 is worth $1,500,000; in this case, you would need to pay the normal capital gains tax on the $500,000 “boot.”

-Rule 5: Same Tax Payer
+Rule 5: Same Taxpayer

 Rule 6: 45-Day Identification Window

-An exception to this is known as the 200% rule.
+Investor tip: An exception to this is known as the 200% rule.
 In this situation, you can identify four or more properties as long as the value of those four combined does not exceed 200% of the value of the property sold.

 Rule 7: 180-Day Purchase Window

-It’s necessary that the replacement property is received and the exchange completed no later than 180 days after the sale of the exchanged property OR the due date of the income tax return (with extensions) for the tax year in which the relinquished property was sold, whichever is earlier.
+It’s necessary that the replacement property is received and the exchange completed no later than 180 days after the sale of the exchanged property, OR the due date of the income tax return (with extensions) for the tax year in which the relinquished property was sold, whichever is earlier.

-1031 Exchange Rules, A Recap
+1031 Exchange Rules: A Recap

-This can be a huge benefit for real estate investors who know which markets are primed to grow next.
+This can be a significant benefit for real estate investors who know which markets are poised for growth in the future.

 This means that if you were to sell your replacement property, even at a deficit, you would still be accountable for the capital gains on the initial property.
-In other words, if you want to maximize the benefits of your exchange, it’s important that you choose your replacement property (or properties) wisely, investing in a market that has good potential for growth in the future.
+In other words, to maximize the benefits of your exchange, it’s essential to choose your replacement property (or properties) wisely, investing in a market with good potential for future growth.

 A 1031 Exchange Success Story